The Three Questions

-After much reflection he came to the realization that he required answers to only three basic questions.
+After much thought, he came to the realization that he required answers to only three basic questions.
 With the answers to those three questions, he concluded, he would have all the guidance he needed.
 The three questions were as follows:

 - When is the most important time?